informatica-unica/lip/imp/while/README.md

 Once you've fully implemented expressions, begin modelling the commands: add the new keywords to the lexer and tell the parser how to parse commands.

+The start rule of the parser, which we have always called `prog`, must yield ASTs of type `cmd`.

+### Resolving conflicts

 You will probably have trouble with precedences.
-As an example, Menhir warns you of the presence of conflicts like:
+Menhir warn you of the presence of conflicts like this:
 ```
 Warning: 2 states have shift/reduce conflicts.
 Warning: 2 shift/reduce conflicts were arbitrarily resolved.
 ```
 But it doesn't really help that much!
+It doesn't tell us which particular tokens are causing the conflicts.
-The following command often helps understand what particular tokens are causing conflicts:
+The following command often helps overcome this issue:
 ```
 menhir --explain lib/parser.mly
 ```